Contact Us

 What is end-to-end (E2E) testing?

-End-to-end (E2E), also known as chain testing, is a methodology for ensuring that software is functioning as intended and that data flow is preserved for all user tasks and processes.
+End-to-end (E2E), also known as chain testing, is a methodology for ensuring that software functions as intended and that data flow is preserved across all user tasks and processes.

 End-to-end testing aims to simulate a complete production environment by thoroughly testing the entire software for dependencies, data integrity, and communication with other systems, interfaces, and databases.

-It is also a key testing practice when a product is required to function collectively with the other systems in various environments.
-In such scenarios, validation of data processing from upstream and downstream systems is required to maintain accurate interaction across different platforms & environments.
+It is also a key testing practice when a product must function with other systems across various environments.
+In such scenarios, validating data processing across upstream and downstream systems is required to maintain accurate interactions across different platforms & environments.

 When is end-to-end (E2E) performed?

 End-to-end (E2E) testing is usually performed after system testing.
-It is especially useful to identify system dependencies, considering that it tests both the software system and the connected systems.
+It is especially useful for identifying system dependencies, as it tests both the software system and the connected systems.
 See Figure 1 for the complete SDLC timeline.

 What are the benefits of end-to-end (E2E) testing?